WannaBeSuperteur/2020/2020_01_32769/test/readme.md

 ```
 * ```info.txt```
 ```
-value value must be at least 50 number of columns of each training data is 5 train and test outputs are 7 days later of last input data
+value value must be at least 50 (=C) number of columns of each training data is 5 (=N) train and test outputs are 7 days later of last input data (=K)
 ```

 ## 3. run main.py